zellwk/zellwk.com/src/posts/2021-04-28-prettier-disable-languages.md

 ## Enabling Prettier in specific languages

-The first option is enable Prettier for specific languages you use.
+The first option is to enable Prettier for specific languages you use.
 You can do this with the `editor.defaultFormatter` property.
 Here's an example where you enable it for CSS.

 (JSON Syntax)